TABLE OF CONTENTS

 - 2017 Date: 1 to 31 July

 The beginning of July is the second sales period in Belgium which is the ‘Summer Sales’.
 As opposed, the first sales period of the year is the ‘Winter Sales’ in January as mentioned above.
 Shop during the first few days of the sales due to the overwhelming response from people looking forward to it.
-If a shopper goes shopping on a later date, many of the good stuff will be snapped up.
+If a shopper goes shopping at a later date, many of the good stuff will be snapped up.
 On the other hand, expect a huge crowd and long queue at the cashier.

 - Location: Grand Place, Brussels